Azure-Samples/search-dotnet-getting-started/README.md

   * Azure Table Storage
   * Azure Cosmos DB

-The second sample DotNetHowToSynonyms demonstrates how to incorporate the Synonyms feature in your application step by step:
+The third sample DotNetHowToSynonyms demonstrates how to incorporate the Synonyms feature in your application step by step:

 * Create an Azure Search index
 * Search documents using terms that do not appear in the indexed documents